 One of the best movies to depict life in Tokyo, Lost in Translation is a 2003 comedy-drama starring Bill Murray and Scarlett Johansson.
-This travel-inspired movie revolves around an aging American actor in Tokyo to make a whiskey commercial and a newlywed whose husband (Giovanni Ribisi) is on assignment.
+This travel-inspired movie revolves around an aging American actor in Tokyo to make a whiskey commercial and a newlywed whose husband is on assignment.
 A chance meeting connects the two at their hotel and they begin a close friendship while absorbing the culture clash that surrounds them.

 Background Information On Lost In Translation

 The film also co-stars Akiko Takeshita, Catherine Lambert and Anna Faris.
 Japan’s capital and largest city is captured on film with all of its excitement and glittering neon.
 Several well known spots were shot on location in Tokyo.
 For example you will see Park Hyatt Tokyo and the vibrant Shinjuku and Shibuya neighborhoods.

 Despite receiving mixed reviews from movie critics, The Bucket List (2007) is still a fun travel movie to watch for a few laughs or three.
 Starring Jack Nicholson and Morgan Freeman as two terminally ill men who want to cross off as many destinations off their wish list before they die or in slang, “kick the bucket”.
 First meeting each other in a hospital, both actors have been diagnosed with terminal lung cancer.
 During their treatment, they become friends and decide to put together a bucket list of places they want to visit.
 The pair travel to places as varied as the North Pole and Taj Mahal in India, as well as the Great Wall of China and the Great Pyramid, among others.